Certified randomness in tight space: Appendix C: Protocols for randomness generation and expansion against classical and quantum side information

+To certify randomness against quantum side information, we use the protocol described in Fig.~\ref{fig:protocol}.
 We call $\mathbf{C}$ and $\mathbf{S}$ the sequence of context choices and outputs produced when the protocol is implemented, and $E$ the side information accessible to an eavesdropper.
-Then, when the protocol succeeds, the $\delta$-smooth min-entropy of the outputs $\mathbf{S}$ is at least
+Then, when the protocol succeeds, the $\delta$-smooth min-entropy of the outputs $\mathbf{S}$ is at least:

 with